Coollector/Data-visualizer/README.md

 Converts google sheet data with PIL to meaningful image output

-you need to create a new project in google cloud, enable sheet api and download the credentials as credentials.json into the google credentials folder
+you need to create a new project in google cloud, enable sheet api and download the credentials as credentials.json into the google_creds folder